 It took a few tries to perfect the recipe using frozen shrimp instead of fresh, the initial attempts had too much water.
 Now I've nailed the easiest method that turns our excellent tender shrimp every time.

-You will find some recipes that say you can just cook them straight from frozen, but when making roasted shrimp the extra ice on the shrimp will cause them to steam instead of brown up on the pan.
+You will find some recipes that say you can just cook shrimp straight from frozen, but when making roasted shrimp the extra ice and frost on the shrimp will cause them to steam instead of brown up on the pan.

 When you start with thawed shrimp, you can pat them dry and ensure that they get the pretty browned bits here and there that signal they've been roasted.